ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 ### Online editor

-###Anchors in Richtext
+### Anchors in Rich Text Field

-You can add Anchors to a RichText block.
+You can now link fragments of text by adding Anchors in Rich Text Fields.

 #### Inline custom tags